elovejoy5/sbweather/README.md

 - `yarn test` to run jest tests in watch mode
 - `yarn build` to create a deployable build

+# iterating on CI and CD

+By default, deploy is only enabled for branch `main`.
+The repo is also configured to allow deploy from `fixBuild` branch so that it is easy to create a branch to iterate on CI or CD automation: any deploy to this branch will execute, and since branch names are simply labels, it should be possible to reuse `fixBuild` periodically.

 # Good things

 In addition to all the goodness of create-react-app, this app includes: